 It's a shame to see Dwight Gooden brought to so many lows when his Major League Baseball career started on such a high note.
 The good Doctor burst onto the scene as a teenager and made a splash in an MLB All-Star Game people still talk about.

+The New York Mets made the Tampa, Florida, native the fifth overall pick in the 1982 MLB Draft right out of high school.
 His time in the minor leagues was brief, as he was called up to the big leagues for the beginning of the 1984 season.
 Gooden was a 19-year-old phenom already in the majors, and he quickly proved he wasn't in over his head.